-Apart from applications on systems running Veritas Cluster Server, the Symantec High Availability Dashboard also displays applications running on Symantec ApplicationHA guests (versions 6.0 and 5.1 SP2).
+Apart from applications on systems running Cluster Server, the Symantec High Availability dashboard also displays applications running on Symantec ApplicationHA guests (versions 5.1 SP2 and later).

-For more information on monitoring applications running on Symantec ApplicationHA guests:
+For more information on monitoring applications running on Symantec ApplicationHA, refer to Symantec ApplicationHA documentation.